 Figure 4.
-Mean pain scores by day, by group
+Mean pain scores by day and group, combining the two-group and three-group children and only including those with full eight days data on ear pain

 Secondary Outcome – oral analgesic consumption

 Oral analgesic consumption was high, 88% of children taking paracetamol or ibuprofen during the first eight days after consultation.
 There was no evidence to suggest a difference in oral analgesic consumption between those taking active and placebo ear drops (Table 9).